 Lindenwood’s SAT code is 6367

-While this is not a required piece for admission, we strongly encourage every family to submit the FASFA in order to be fully considered for all financial aid.
+While this is not a required piece for admission, we strongly encourage every family to submit the FAFSA in order to be fully considered for all financial aid.

-The FASFA is available after October 1st for the subsequent school year and needs to be filed as soon as possible to meet the state aid deadline of December 31st. fafsa.ed.gov
+The FAFSA is available after October 1st for the subsequent school year and needs to be filed as soon as possible to meet the state aid deadline of December 31st. fafsa.ed.gov

 The net price calculator will use your previous year’s taxes to obtain your EFC prior to October 1st.